 Australian Expats and Financial Planning

-We have been privileged to provide access to specialist expatriate advice to Australian expatriates and migrants to Australia since 2004, through vastly differing circumstances - from the GFC to the resources boom, and most recently the Covid 19 pandemic.
+We have been privileged to provide access to specialist expatriate advice to Australian expats and migrants to Australia since 2004, through vastly differing circumstances - from the GFC to the resources boom, and most recently the Covid pandemic.

-For expatriates, the true value of financial planning is to place a strategic framework around all your financial activities and decisions.
-This focus is particularly important for Australian expatriates, and migrants to Australia, for a number of important reasons, including the following.
+For expats, the true value of financial planning is to place a strategic framework around all your financial activities and decisions.
+This focus is particularly important for Australian expats and migrants to Australia for a number of important reasons, including the following issues.

 Effective Tax Planning in Australia and Overseas

-Depending on your circumstances, your time as an expatriate can represent your best opportunity to amass real wealth by virtue of a higher income and a reduced tax base.
-Sensible financial planning can ensure that you both enjoy the experience of being an expatriate and take full financial advantage of your time overseas.
-Also, some investment instruments commonly sold overseas to expatriates are not necessarily suitable for Australian expats for tax reasons and care needs to be taken in choosing investments structures such as offshore trusts and companies.
+Depending on your circumstances, your time as an expat can represent your best opportunity to amass real wealth by virtue of a higher income and a reduced tax base.
+Sensible and strategic financial planning can ensure that you both enjoy the experience of being an expat and take full financial advantage of your time overseas.
+Also, some investment instruments commonly sold overseas to expats are not necessarily suitable for Australian expats for tax reasons and care needs to be taken in choosing investments structures such as offshore trusts and companies.